hannenhalli-lab/CSI-TME/README.md

 A step-by-step tutorial is provided below for each of these steps

-1. Mining prognostic cell state interactions in a new cohort

 ## Required input
 - Bulk gene expression data from a large cohort of cancer patients (Gene x Sample matrix).
 We recommend atleast 200 samples for sufficient statistical power.